chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-consistency-mirror.md

 1. The Cache-Control header is present, has a "max-age" response directive that is greater than or equal to MIN_VALIDITY_WINDOW, and does not have a "no-store" or "private" directive.

+If the response is invalid, the mirror returns a 4xx error to the client.

 Mirrors purge this cache when the response is no longer valid according to the Cache-Control headers.

 To complete the client request, the mirror then encodes the response using Binary HTTP {{BHTTP}} and returns it to the client in a response.
-The mirror response incldues a Cache-Control header with "max-age" directive set to that of the cached response.
+The mirror response includes a Cache-Control header with "max-age" directive set to that of the cached response.

 Clients recover the target's mirrored response by Binary HTTP decoding the mirror response